 Genetic Predisposition

-Hereditary hair loss, also known as androgenetic alopecia, is the most common cause of hair loss.
+Hereditary hair loss, also known as androgenetic alopecia, is the most common cause of hair thinning.
 It affects both men and women and is influenced by genetics and hormonal factors.

 Hormonal Changes